Atlantic mackerel (Scomber scombrus)

 Mackerel lack a swim bladder, making them highly mobile – they can dive to great depths and quickly return to the surface.
 This manoeuvrability helps them to avoid predators such as the spiny dogfish, porbeagle sharks and tuna.
 However, because they lack a swim bladder, mackerel have to stay in constant motion to avoid sinking.

-The breeding season of the mackerel depends on the temperature of the water.
-At the end of the year, the sexually mature mackerel migrate to the spawning grounds.
-In March-April the mackerel spawn in the south of Ireland and in May-June in the west of Ireland and northwest of Scotland.
-The spawning takes place at a temperature of 12-13 ° C and a depth of 80 to 120 meters.
-The female lays 350 to 450,000 eggs in water, which are immediately distributed by the current in the sea.
-After five days the larvae hatch and migrate to the protected coastal areas to grow up there.
-After one year, the mackerel is about 25 cm tall and weighs about 100 g.
-At the age of approx. three years and a body height of 30 cm the mackerel become sexually mature.
-They can become up to 20 years old.
+The breeding season of mackerel depends on the temperature of the water.
+In the south of Ireland, mackerel spawn from March-April, whereas in the west of Ireland and north west of Scotland they spawn later, from May-June.
+Spawning takes place at a temperature of 12-13°C and a depth of 80-120m.
+The female lays approximately 350-450,000 eggs in the water, which are immediately carried away by the sea current.
+After five days the larvae hatch and migrate to sheltered coastal areas to develop and grow.
+After one year, a juvenile mackerel will be approximately 25cm long and weigh around 100g.
+At the age of approximately three years and a body length of 30cm mackerel become sexually mature.
+A mackerel can live to be 20 years old.